 - Germany boasts over 20,000 quaint castles.
 With most of them being over 100 years old, they are a great tourist attraction.
 Also, most have been converted into other interesting things like museums, cultural and art centers, hotels, etc.

 - Germany is home to some of the world’s most ingenious inventions.
-Talk of the light bulb, cars and engines, automated calculator, TVs, and pocket watch; the list goes on and on.
+Talk of the light bulb, cars and engines, automated calculators, TVs, and pocket watches; the list goes on and on.

 - The charming Füssen Castle, which is more than 150 years old, is located in Germany.
 This is the inspiration behind the famous Disney Juniors theme park castle.

 Find Cheap Flights